geonaut/Vagrant-VM-puphpet-zf2-14.04/README.md

 * This Repo was committed from a Mac and runs on Ubuntu, so UNIX line endings are used.
 If pulling to a Windows machine, you will need to ensure Unix line endings are preserved.
 You can achieve this by setting ```git config --global core.autocrlf = false``` to make sure your system pulls and pushes code without changing line endings.
 * If you wish to create symlinks within your shared folder, you will need to uncomment the line ```virtualbox.customize ["setextradata", :id, "VBoxInternal2/SharedFoldersEnableSymlinksCreate/v-root", "1"] ``` You will also need to launch vagrant from a Administrator-level cmd window.
+* Install SSH client and configure it to be available from the command line.
+You may need to add the ssh client location to the system path.
+This can be found in Enviroment Variables.